davidmigloz/go-bees-prototypes/README.md

 - KNNSubtractor

 #### 3_DevelopmentPlatform
-Java app to speed up the development of the GoBees's computer vision algoritms.
+Java app to speed up the development of the GoBees's computer vision algorithms.
+It allows to easily parameterize all the steps of the algorithm.

-The main advantage is that we can read a video from a file, instead of reading always the camera feed (this cannot be done in OpenCV4Android 3.1.0).
+#### 3_CountingPlatform
+Java app to manually count bees from a dataset of frames.
+It saves the results in a `numbees.txt` file that later can be used to test the bee counter algorithm.